thomasmktong/blockchain-developer-bootcamp-final-project/README.md

 To run the unit tests use either `npm run test` or `truffle test`.

 To run test coverage run `npm run coverage` or `truffle run coverage`.

-Create a local `.env` file by copying the sample `.env.sample` file available in the root folder (`cp .env.sample .env`).
-After your `.env` file is created, edit it with appropriate values for the variables.

 ## Contract Deployment
 The project uses [Infura](https://infura.io/) to deploy smart contracts to Ethereum networks (testnets and mainnet).
 What you'll need: